Qile0317/FastUtils/README.md

 ## Contributing

 Github pull requests from forked branches are more than welcome as it is mostly a solo-project at the moment.
 For major changes, please open an issue first to discuss what you would like to change.
 Please also make sure to update tests as appropriate.
+See `CONTRIBUTING.md` for more information.

 ## Contact